jasonkylopez/jasonkylopez.github.io/LaptopStand.md

 ## Key Contributions

-In this project a partner and I were responsible for designing and refining the original concept’s CAD using SolidWorks, water jetting aluminum sheet metal, and overseeing fabrication.
+For this project, my partner and I designed the original concept using SolidWorks, created precision components by water jetting aluminum sheet metal, and oversaw the fabrication process to ensure quality and accuracy.

 ### Finalized CAD Model
 <div style="display: flex; justify-content: center; gap: 20px;">